Kibalchish47/modelling-laminar-flow-python/README.md

 #### Write the simulation loop
 Now, we can write the loop to run the simulation.
 The general procedure is as follows.
 Until the simulation time is completed, do the following in every iteration:
-- Set the time-step according to the CFL number criterion
+- Set the time step according to the CFL number criterion
 - Set boundary conditions
 - Calculate starred velocities
 - Solve the pressure Poisson equation to get the pressure field
 - Determine velocities at the next time-step
 - Write results to file (if file flag is 1)
-- Advance time by a value equal to the time-step
+- Advance time by a value equal to the time step
 See FlowPy_Input.py (lines 48 to 101)
 Having reached here, we are now ready to run the simulation for any generalized set of inputs.
 There’s just one piece of the puzzle left — a visualization tool.